 To preserve the past, educate and stimulate public awareness of rural heritage in Washington County, MD prior to 1940.

-The Washington County Rural Heritage Museum is part of the Washington County Park System, located at the Agricultural Education Center.
+The Washington County Rural Heritage Museum is located at the Agricultural Education Center.
 It is lead by volunteers who are members of the Friends of the Rural Heritage Museum.

 On May 12, 2001, our 7,200 square-foot first museum building was dedicated.
 This building features exhibits depicting early rural life in Washington County prior to 1940.

 On July 14, 2009, our second 7,200 square-foot museum building was dedicated.
 The second museum building houses larger pieces of farm equipment and farm implements.
 It shows the progression from human powered and horse drawn era to the motorized era.